Library and other configuration options can be accessed using the Customize plugin

 for Kindle Unlimited, kuwn

-for all available Kindle e-books.
+for Amazon UK.
 Multiple collections can be searched by creating separate library entries for each in the configuration table.

 The general configuration option Set amazon identifiers when links to Amazon Kindle editions are added

 book identifier to be updated to point to kindle editions discovered during search.